-Unlike Amity and North House - the other "mansions" in camp - Kirby House was the year-round, primary residence of its owners: James & Nellie Kirby.
-They were already wealthy when they bought the land for their new home.
-They were not just building a house, but an entire dream estate.
+Kirby House was the year-round, primary residence of its owners: James & Nellie Kirby.
+Jim was already wealthy when he bought the land for his new home.
+He was not just building a house, but an entire “dream” estate.

 Inside Kirby House

 The multi-level, Swiss Chalet style design is full of odd nooks and crannies.
 The living room, with its massive fieldstone fireplace, is level with the wide veranda.
 From the living room, one can descend down into the basement or up a half-flight of stairs to the dining room, which overlooks the living room like a balcony.
 A niche with a built-in sideboard holds small, leaded glass casement windows that open to allow supplies to be passed directly outside to picnickers.
 A bedroom with its own fireplace opens off the dining room.
 A set of stairs leads to more bedrooms, but first to yet another balcony overlooking the dining room.
 The second floor bedrooms are built on two different levels.
 One room leads into another until they end at a second staircase which descends to an office (halfway down) and the kitchen.
 The kitchen opens into the dining room.
 It also has its own door to its own porch.
 The kitchen porch doubles as the garage roof.
 As a finishing touch, the year of the house's completion is set in stone on the outside of the chimney.

 The house was originally powered by electricity generated at the mill.
 It was air conditioned by spring water flowing over the roof.

 Kirby wrote that the construction of the house was started in 1920 and finished in 1921.
 “The rear half of the house rests on solid slate rock which is very hard and gave us a tough time during the excavation.”